app13y/lg15/README.md

 * decreased number of rounds (10 rounds),
 * advanced round keys scheduling routine (Feistel network)

-compared with its predecessor GOST 28147.
+compared to its predecessor GOST 28147.

 This project provides several ANSI/ISO C versions of implementation with minimal or no dependencies while achieving high performance: